ABOUT TEXAS BAPTISTS

 Texas Baptists, or the Baptist General Convention of Texas (BGCT), seeks to connect more than 5,300 affiliated Baptist churches in Texas with resources to aid in their work to fulfill God’s mission.
 Since its inception in 1886, Texas Baptists has been actively involved in education and social ministries, as well as evangelism and missions.

-The Texas Baptists Missions Team is excited to announce that two of their current staff members will be stepping into new leadership roles...
+The Texas Baptists Missions Team is excited to announce that Paul Atkinson will be stepping into a new role as Director of Multi-Housing and House Congregations. ...

 Statement regarding HSU's announcement of the closure of Logsdon Seminary